-Dining at a favorite restaurant, my entree arrived with a light and fluffy vegetable side dish.
+Dining at a favorite local restaurant, my grilled fish arrived with a light and fluffy vegetable side dish.
 It turned out to be little green ribbons of sliced Brussels sprouts.
 I had never seen Brussels sprouts sliced or shaved into thin ribbons before.
 It was brilliant.
-It’s become my newest way to enjoy this healthy cruciferous vegetable, a cousin of broccoli and cabbage.
+It’s become my newest way to enjoy this healthy, cruciferous vegetable – shaved Brussels sprouts.

 Shaved Brussels sprouts are easy to make.
 Because they are thinly sliced, they cook quickly, making for a fast vegetable side dish to accompany roast chicken or fish.
 I’ll often roast or steam Brussels sprouts, but shaving or slicing them is a nice change of pace.